aws/jsii/gh-pages/content/user-guides/lib-author/configuration/index.md

   `declarationMap`), or to optimize the emitted code size (by disabling source maps entirely).
   + if any of these options is specified, the source map configuration will exactly match what is being provided here
   + If none are specified, the default settings will be used: `#!ts { inlineSourceMap: true, inlineSources: true }`
+- `types` allows limiting which visible type libraries get loaded in the global scope by the typescript compiler.
+By default, all visible `@types/*` packages will be loaded, which can be undesirable (in particular in monorepos, where some type libraries are not compatible with the TypeScript compiler version that `jsii` uses).
+The value specified here will be forwarded as-is to the TypeScript compiler.

 Refer to the [TypeScript compiler options reference][ts-options] for more information about those options.